Ajibaji/CV/README.md

 ## Ammar Arjomand

 Father, Husband and developer of ideas, code and tangible things.
 Very varied experience, ranging from residential and retail development to full stack web development and IT consulting.
-My ideal would be a agile, close-knit team of diverse minds and skills working together on something that pushes the bounds of what most consider possible...or something in accounting.
+My ideal would be an agile, close-knit team of diverse minds and skills working together on something that pushes the bounds of what most consider possible...or something in accounting.

 ## Skills